BKaperick/Bryan-Kaperick.me/content/poetry.fr.md

 >Her thoughts hidden still
 >On that hillside crest
 >Where our fallen arms defined us
->As the grass defined the meadow
+>As the grass defined the meadow.

 *Free to float* -- Mai 2024